 Prepare to be delighted.

-Both the chutney and pickled onions can be made ahead.
+Also, both the Cilantro Mint Chutney and pickled onions can be made ahead.

 - Cook Time: 30